sanaraya/devops-hol/Whiteboard design session/WDS student guide - OSS DevOps.md

 ## Step 1: Review the customer case study

 **Outcome**

-Analyze your customer’s needs.
+Analyze your customer's needs.

-Time frame: 15 minutes
+Timeframe: 15 minutes

 Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

-1. Meet your table participants and trainer
+1. Meet your table participants and trainer.

-2. Read all of the directions for steps 1–3 in the student guide
+2. Read all of the directions for steps 1-3 in the student guide.

-3. As a table team, review the following customer case study
+3. As a table team, review the following customer case study.

 ### Customer situation